Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: RASP

-We discuss the following three works in the RASP-related line of research, with details presented in the subsections below.
+First developed by \citet{weiss2021rasp}, RASP was introduced as a computational model of the transformers.
+Instead of neural network primitives, the RASP language uses sequence operations as primitives that are conceptually aligned with transformer components. \citet{weiss2021rasp} demonstrated that their handed coded RASP programs are able to solve several sequence-manipulation tasks, but were unable to prove their realizability in transformers.
+To address this limitation, \citet{lindner2023tracr} proposed a compiler named \texttt{Tracr} that compiles (a subset of) RASP programs into transformer models, thereby proving that for a given program a corresponding model exists which can implement it.
+These broadly correspond to the PSL language and the realization of its programs as DAT models presented in this work.

-To better reason about what kinds of computations transformers cam do in terms of symbolic programs instead of neural network details, Weiss et al.~\citeyear{weiss2021rasp} first proposed the RASP programming language as a computational model for transformer encoders.
-Instead of neural network primitives, the RASP language uses sequence operations as primitives that are conceptually aligned with transformer components.
-They demonstrated that their human-constructed RASP programs are able to solve several sequence-manipulation tasks.
+Although conceptually related RASP and PSL differ in some important respects, which end up having important downstream consequences.
+The most important of these lies in the choice of atomic \textbf{atomic data structure} that underlies each approach.
+At a high level this leads to the following differences at multiple interrelated levels of analysis:

-To connect the RASP programs with real transformers, Lindner et al.~\citeyear{lindner2023tracr} proposed a compiler named \texttt{Tracr} that compiles RASP programs into decoder-only transformer models.
-Since RASP programs specify human-interpretable algorithms (i.e., known mechanisms), Lindner et al.~\citeyear{lindner2023tracr} argued that the corresponding transformer models compiled by \texttt{Tracr} can serve as ground-truth interpretations, such that the compiled models can be used to diagnose whether explanations provided by other interpretability tools are correct.
+\begin{itemize} \item Functional level: RASP takes a \textit{procedural} perspective on representing transformer computation, while PSL takes a \textit{declarative} perspective.
+This gives rise to computations that incorporate architectural variations beyond the vanilla transformers in PSL, specifically, recurrence and layer looping. \item Algorithmic level: \texttt{Tracr} utilizes the residual stream to encode intermediate variables in the computation procedure specified in RASP, while QKVL uses the inherently defined SSS variables as the residual stream, where variables are stored, modified, and passed along the computation dynamics. \item Implementational level: (among abundant differences) \texttt{Tracr} has to restrict RASP to avoid arbitrary boolean operation composition on selectors, while DAT does not have such a constraint. \end{itemize}

-While the RASP language and the \texttt{Tracr} compiler together form a map from human-written programs into transformer models, Friedman et al.~\citeyear{friedman2023learning} pursued the other direction, training a specific type of discrete transformer that can be de-compiled into human-interpretable programs.
-Specifically, Friedman et al.~defined `Transformer Programs', i.e., discrete transformers that are designed to implement human-interpretable programs, by imposing a set of constraints.
-Then, they demonstrated that it is possible to learn Transformer Programs with gradient-based optimization.
+A full overview of the differences is presented in section 1.3.
+However, for the benefit of the unfamiliar reader we provide a primer on RASP and Tracr in the following subsections.